Let's Talk About Fat

 Nuts and seeds

-Long valued as a good source of protein, fat-rich nuts and seeds also turn out to be allies in the fight against chronic diseases.
+Long valued as a good source of protein, fat-rich nuts and seeds also turn out to be allies in the fight against chronic illnesses such as coronary heart disease, diabetes, and even cancer.